 Green building in the tropics- thermal mass

 When I first started researching green building I found pretty quickly that the vast majority of material, books, websites, etc. are made for people living in the temperate zones of the US and Europe.
-There is a ton of material … Continue reading
+There is a ton of material for them.
+When you look for green building resources for the tropics though, not so …

 Designing the Hacienda at Brisas Del Alma

 The design process started with a piece of sketch paper and a discussion of how many bedrooms and other spaces we wanted.
-We knew we wanted two bedrooms an open living area/kitchen, an office, and of course a workshop/bodega for … Continue reading
+We knew we wanted two bedrooms an open living area/kitchen, an office, and of course a workshop/bodega for brewing, building and fixing surfboards; maybe even a luxurious inside bathroom (big change from where …

 Belgian IPA homebrew “Belguraguan”